Product DNA-Messenger communication layer

 High-level workflow

-• When the recipient comes online, their client checks those mailboxes, fetches pending messages, and decrypts them locally.
+• When the recipient comes online, their client retrieves and decrypts messages locally.

 DNA-Messenger Kademlia Architecture Diagram

-DHT Nodus peer to peer discovery / XOR distance
+DHT Nodus post-quantum decentralized discovery / XOR distance

 Usage